+The upper section of the display screen will show a line of rectangles.
+If these appear as solid shapes and 'ripple' from left to right, they indicate that the unit is charging.
 The Guardian incorporates an internal battery, ensuring that the monitor has a constant power source in case of power cuts.
 This battery will charge whenever the power supply is plugged in.
-If the battery indicator rectangles appear as solid shapes, the unit is charging; if they appear as outlines only, the unit is operating on its battery power alone.
+If the rectangles appear as outlines only, the unit is operating on its battery power.